sambetts/graph-calling-bots/README.md

 # Teams Calling Bots (with optional PSTN)
-Stateless MS Graph calling bots built for ASP.Net 7.
+Stateless MS Graph calling bots built for ASP.Net 8.
+Simplify calling bots for Teams/Graph; designed for scalable cloud.

 This is a project to demonstrate how calling bots can work in Teams, using service-hosted media (static WAV files only).
 It _doesn’t_ use the [Graph Communications Calling SDK](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/client/index.html) except for some model classes and request validation checks, as I wanted a more .Net standardised app model: abstracted state persistence, standard logging libraries etc, that fit much better into things like functions apps where you don’t necessarily keep everything in memory.

-The calling logic therefore is much simplified and just uses standard .Net 7 classes and libraries, which makes it more lightweight, but does means it can’t handle app-hosted media for now.
+The calling logic therefore is much simplified and just uses standard .Net classes and libraries, which makes it more lightweight, but does means it can’t handle app-hosted media for now.

-For PSTN bots especially we just want some basic logic-flow controls:
+For calling bots especially we just want some basic logic-flow controls:

 * Call answered.
 * Play pre-recorded media.